 Saturday, October 5, 2019

-What follows is a progressively compiled piecemeal and thus somewhat disorganized collection of statistics (mostly from between 2017 to 2021), with many images (almost all from the CDC) on sexually transmitted diseases/infections (STD's/STI's), mainly focusing on effects of homosexual relations (and mostly between biological males).
+What follows is a progressively compiled piecemeal and thus somewhat disorganized (not chronological, etc.) collection of statistics, mostly from between 2017 to 2021, with many images (almost all from the CDC) on sexually transmitted diseases/infections (STD's/STI's), mainly focusing on effects of homosexual relations and mostly between biological males).

-However, the difference here is that of having turned to the Lord Jesus from sin, and thus toward characteristic obedience to Him - including repentance from known sin - versus defending it.
+However, the difference here is that of having turned to the Lord Jesus from sin, and thus toward characteristic obedience to Him - including repentance from known sin - versus defending and even promoting it.

-And which is immoral/wrong even aside from the deleterious physical, mental and financial effects substantiated here.
+And thus fornication is immoral/wrong even aside from the deleterious physical, mental and financial effects substantiated here.

-And most of all, may this compilation work to bring repentance and salvation thru penitent faith in the risen Lord Jesus, whom the Father sent to be the Savior of the world.
-Thanks be to God, Amen
+However, most of all, may this compilation work to bring repentance and salvation thru effectual, penitent, regenerating justifying faith in the risen Lord Jesus, (; ; ) whom the Father sent to be the Savior of the world. () Thanks be to God, Amen

 In 2021, male-to-male sexual contact accounted for 67% (24,107) of all [not just men] new HIV diagnoses in the United States and dependent areas.
 In the same year, heterosexual contact accounted for 22% (8,059) of all HIV diagnoses. (https://www.cdc.gov/hiv/basics/statistics.html)